 Instruct your solicitor and surveyor immediately and do everything possible to speed up the process – as it’s only once you’ve exchanged that there’s no possibility of being gazumped.

 An experienced conveyancing solicitor will work hard to minimise the risk of you being gazumped during the purchase process.
-If you want to find out more about our conveyancing services or for advice on buying your next home, email our residential conveyancing team on firstname.lastname@example.org or click the blue button below to make an online enquiry.
+If you want to find out more about our conveyancing services or for advice on buying your next home, contact Bartletts Solicitors today on Freephone 0800 988 3674, email firstname.lastname@example.org or click the blue button below to make an online enquiry.

 © Bartletts Solicitors Limited 2018 -